Doriandarko/easy-ocr--mlx/README.md

 | **nanonets** | 3B | Highest quality, captions, signatures | English, Chinese, French, Arabic, more |
 | **paddleocr** | 0.9B | Multilingual documents | 109 languages |

+📚 **See [MODELS.md](MODELS.md)** for detailed comparison, best practices from Hugging Face, and how to choose the right model.

+**Note**: DeepSeek-OCR, OlmOCR, and dots.ocr are mentioned in the guide but not yet available in MLX format.

 ## Model Features

 ### Granite (Default)